 Why are applicants deferred?

 NYU aims to provide a final decision to students who apply for Early Decision admission, but in some cases, we defer candidates to a later round of admission to determine how such candidates compare in a larger applicant pool.
 From year to year, depending on the applicant pool, the number of students who will be deferred varies.
-This year, of the candidates who applied for Early Decision, roughly 10% were deferred to a later round of admission.
+This year, of the candidates who applied for Early Decision, less than 5% were deferred to a later round of admission.
 This means that these students will be considered alongside our applicant pool at large - and not just our Early Decision candidates.
 We only defer students who are viable candidates for admission.

 What can an applicant expect if they choose to withdraw their application?